iseft/recipe-generator/README.md

 - **Error Handling**: Detailed error messages are logged server-side but generic messages are returned to clients
 - **Input Validation**: All API requests are validated using `validator` crate
 - **SQL Injection Prevention**: Using parameterized queries via `sqlx`

+## AI Tools Usage

+This project was developed with the assistance of AI tools (specifically Cursor's AI coding assistant) to accelerate development and ensure best practices.
+AI was used for:

+- **Code generation**: Initial scaffolding of components, handlers, and database models
+- **Refactoring assistance**: Help with architectural decisions (DDD structure, Clean Architecture patterns)
+- **Error resolution**: Debugging compilation errors and type mismatches
+- **Documentation**: Generating README sections and code comments
+- **Code review**: Suggestions for improvements and consistency

+All AI-generated code was reviewed, tested, and integrated manually.